Going South to North

 Though large trucks are allowed to drive the canyon for normal commerce, Federal Law prohibits any loads considered "hazardous" from traveling this route, thus helping to ensure that this river system is protected from any major environmental accidents.
 It also means when driving this scenic route, one need pay attention to your speed, not for going too fast, but to pull off in a turnout if you are going too slow.
 Believe me, the scenery and natural wonders found here will have you pulling out often if only to witness something new and breathtaking you didn't see previously.

-From the time you leave the Yellowstone Park northern boundary, Hwy 191 winds down roughly 15 miles to the town of Big Sky, home to incredible public skiing (at Moonlight Basin and Big Sky Resorts), as well as private resorts such as the Yellowstone Club and the Club at Spanish Peaks.
-Though considered ritzy by some, the developers of these projects have been very congnizant of their development impacts and have gone to great lengths to provide quality surroundings for both humans and the native wildlife.
+From the time you leave the Yellowstone Park northern boundary, Hwy 191 winds down roughly 15 miles to the town of Big Sky, home to incredible public skiing (at Big Sky Resort), as well as private resorts such as the Yellowstone Club.
+Though considered ritzy by some, the developers of these projects have been very cognizant of their development impacts and have gone to great lengths to provide quality surroundings for both humans and the native wildlife.
 It is well worth your while to spend a day or two in Big Sky and see how enviro-friendly land stewardship can be done right.

 Highway 191 at 'Four Corners' merges with Montana State Highways 84 and 85, then jogs east to eventually connect with Interstate 90 on the east end of Bozeman.
 All told, from Pinedale to Bozeman, a driver will cover roughly 310 miles, but in this writer's opinion, these are some of the most beautiful miles a person will ever want to experience when visiting the greater Yellowstone area.